kestal/univers/Species/Dwarves.md

 Some mad dwarf kings have already been thrown down by the council.
 The council is elected by every single dwarf, and any old enough dwarf could be elected.
 When the new council is elected, each wise have to choose 8 person to accompany him.
-They then go live togetehr in a "cloister".
+They then go live together in a "cloister".
 Practically, they play an important role on general dwarf politic ; If the whole nation has to make choices, it will turn to them.
-They also help to keep harmnoy between the realms.
+They also help to keep harmony between the realms.
 Technically, they have some kind of full power according to dwarf law.
 They don't use it so much though, their main quest being the harmony and the progress of dwarf kind.